-The single dataset experiment, Fig.~\ref{fig:avg_gan_full}, effectively compares ST-LF against the baselines in the classical federated scenario, where devices have non-i.i.d. data distributions albeit combined with the presence of unlabeled data.
-In this setting, ST-LF obtains significant performance improvements over the baselines for $\boldsymbol{\psi}$, by $>16\%$ on MNIST, $>9\%$ on USPS, and $>5\%$ on MNIST-M, demonstrating its ability to select the most optimal sources in the classical federated case.
+{ The single dataset experiment, Fig.~\ref{fig:avg_gan_full}, effectively compares ST-LF against the baselines in the classical federated scenario, where devices have non-i.i.d. data distributions albeit combined with the presence of unlabeled data.
+In this setting, ST-LF obtains significant performance improvements over the $\boldsymbol{\psi}$-baselines, specifically by $>8\%$ on MNIST, and $>4\%$ on both USPS and MNIST-M, demonstrating its ability to select the most optimal sources in the classical federated case. }

 On the other hand, the mixed dataset case in Fig.~\ref{fig:mixed_gan_full} and the split dataset case in Fig.~\ref{fig:split_gan_full} feature multiple ML datasets in the same network environment, thus augmenting the classical federated challenge of statistical heterogeneity (i.e., non-i.i.d. data distributions) with dataset heterogeneity.
 In this more challenging problem, ST-LF maintains a clear and consistent performance advantage relative to all baselines, demonstrating its ability to jointly consider statistical similarity as well as dataset similarity when determining the optimal set of source devices. { In Table~\ref{tab:alg_nrg_comp_all}, ST-LF continues to demonstrate the best accuracies relative to other baselines.
 One heuristic baseline, single matching (SM), does provide incremental energy savings over ST-LF, but leads to substantially worse ML performance across all test cases.
-Furthermore, because it is a one-to-one matching, the performance of SM is highly variable across different settings (e.g., the $35\%$ drop in performance relative to ST-LF on MNIST).
+Furthermore, because it is a one-to-one matching, the performance of SM is highly variable across different settings (e.g., the $20\%$ drop in performance relative to ST-LF on MNIST).